-As you can see, there’s no single best way to divvy up the GI Bill if you have multiple potential.
+As you can see, there’s no single best way to divvy up the GI Bill if you have multiple potential users.
 Please don’t just say, “You each get two years,” without considering the variables.
 Might as well make the most of that awesome benefit!